• Skip to primary navigation

 Pan of vegan green enchiladas topped with avocado and cilantro

-These Vegan Green Enchiladas are somewhat of an unconventional twist on enchiladas, but we find them to be so delicious.
+These Vegan Green Enchiladas are somewhat of an unconventional twist on enchiladas, but we find them to be so delicious!

 Onion, spinach, soybeans, and sweet corn cooking in a skillet with wooden spoon

-Ingredients for Green Enchiladas
+Ingredients for White Bean Enchiladas

-For this recipe you will need:
+For this recipe you will combine then assemble in a baking dish:

-• Garlic cloves
+• Fresh garlic cloves

 • Diced green chiles: These usually come in a small 4 oz. can.
 Use mild or medium as desired.

 • Shelled edamame: I use frozen.
+You will need two cups, which is about a 10-ounce bag.

 • Sweet corn: Fresh, frozen corn kernels, canned, fire-roasted, etc.